 For a divorce proceedings to be finalized, it will essentially depends on the nature of the divorce proceedings i.e. if it is a joint petition or single petition of divorce.
 For a joint petition, it is relatively faster and will take approximately 5 to 8 months providing both parties agreed on all the terms.
 For a single petition, it will take around 12 months or more depending on the complexity of the case.

 A joint petition divorce is where both parties agreed to divorce and agreed on all the terms of divorce such as custody, maintenance of wife/children and division of matrimonial property.
 A single petition, on the other hand, is where both parties cannot agree on divorce or the terms of divorce.
 Most commonly would be child custody and maintenance of wife (or husband)/children.

 Yes.
 However, you can also get divorced if you can show to the High Court that there is an "exceptional circumstance or hardship" suffered even your marriage is less than 2 years.

-Normally, a joint petition divorce cost lesser than a single petition divorce since in a joint petition, there would not be any dispute or disagreement.
+A joint petition divorce will normally cost much lesser than a single petition divorce since in a joint petition, there would not be any dispute or disagreement.
 We are also committed to provide fixed and affordable divorce lawyer fee in Malaysia with no hidden charges so that you can make practical payment arrangements.

 Yes.
 For a joint petition, if there is no pending issues, you only need to attend the Court only one time.
-For a single petition, you need to attend the Court more than once if required by the Court to resolve the issues such as custody of child or maintenance.
+For a single petition, you need to attend the Court more than once if required by the Court to resolve the issues such as custody of child or maintenance and other issues.

 No. Both parties need to attend the High Court for a joint petition so that the Judge can be sure that both parties mutually consented to the divorce.
 If you really cannot attend the Court, you need to provide a good reason for not attending and your divorce lawyer shall prepare an affidavit for your to affirm stating on the reason of your absence.

 Yes.
 You can seek for maintenance from your husband in your divorce petition.